Continuing Education Activity

 Rheumatic heart disease has a variety of clinical manifestations including myocarditis, decompensated congestive heart failure, arrhythmias (i.e., atrial fibrillation), and valvular heart disease.

 Myocarditis can result in conduction disturbances in the heart.
-Therefore, an EKG is necessary.
-An EKG can show varying forms of heart block including first degree, second degree or third degree AV block.
+Therefore, an electrocardiogram (EKG) is necessary.
+An EKG can show varying forms of heart block including first-degree, second-degree, or third-degree AV block.

 A chest x-ray should be completed to evaluate for cardiomegaly or pulmonary vascular congestion, which can be signs of congestive heart failure.

-A transthoracic echocardiogram is more sensitive and specific than auscultation during physical examination for detection of rheumatic heart disease.
-Rheumatic heart disease seen on transthoracic echo without evidence of a murmur on auscultation is “subclinical rheumatic heart disease.”
+A transthoracic echocardiogram is more sensitive and specific than auscultation during the physical examination for detection of rheumatic heart disease.
+Rheumatic heart disease seen on transthoracic echo without evidence of a murmur on auscultation is referred to as “subclinical rheumatic heart disease.”

 Mitral regurgitation is the most common presentation of rheumatic heart disease in young people.
 However, rheumatic heart disease is the most common cause of mitral stenosis worldwide.
 Common descriptions of the mitral valve on echocardiography are ‘dog-leg’ ‘elbow’ or ‘hockey-stick’ deformities, which all help describe the thickening and restricted motion of the anterior mitral valve leaflet.